-The MSc Economics is a specialist programme designed to provide you with rigorous training in theoretical and applied economics.
-The programme is ideal for those planning a career as a research economist in academia, the public sector, international institutions, the financial industry, economic or management consulting, think tanks, or other research centres.
+The MSc Economics is a specialist masters degree designed to provide you with rigorous training in theoretical and applied economics.
+This degree is ideal for those planning a career as a research economist in academia, the public sector, international institutions, economic consulting, the financial industry, think tanks, or other research centres.

 Unique features of the MSc in Economics are:

-- Provides a solid grounding in modern economics.
+- Degree provides a solid grounding in modern economics.

 - Comprehensive two-semester sequences in macroeconomics, microeconomics, and econometrics that cover the essential models and tools used by research economists.